Introduction

 So far, we have discussed the parametric approach to approximating value functions, let’s summarize the main points.

-• Each update $s \mapsto g$ is a training example used by the learning algorithm to change the parameters with the aim of reducing the approximation error.
+- Each update is a training example used by the learning algorithm to change the parameters with the aim of reducing the approximation error.

 Non-Parametric (Memory-Based) Function Approximation